This is a practice for Elul and High Holy Days, but can also be utilized for the secular new year or any of Judaism’s four New Years.

 During the Elul and the High Holy days we tend to hear over and over that three things can “avert the harsh decree: prayer, repentance and tzedaka.”
 But there’s another action that has been part of my practice for years and has the same roots in the Talmud, as tefilah, teshuvah, and tzedakah.

 And Rabbi Yitzḥak said: A person’s sentence is torn up on account of four types of actions.
 These are: Giving charity, crying out in prayer, a change of one’s name, and a change of one’s deeds for the better. … as it is written: “As for Sarai your wife, you shall not call her name Sarai, but Sarah shall her name be”(Rosh Hashanah 16b via Sefaria)

 Why do we only hear about prayer, repentance, and tzedaka for the High Holy days?
-What happened to changing your name and conduct?
+What happened to changing your name?
 That’s the practice I want to talk to you all about today – naming your year.

 Each of us has a name given by G!d/dess and given by our parents